Type system

 Foreign functions

 Section titled “Foreign functions”Added in 0.2.4.
-A foreign block declares functions that live outside dusk, so dusk code can call into C. The functions have no body.
+A foreign block declares functions that live outside Dusk, so dusk code can call into C. The functions have no body.
 Each binds at link to a C symbol of the same name in anything the binary links, which is libc and the dusk runtime today.
 The standard library uses this to bind the runtime’s cool_* shims.

 foreign "C" { func abs(n: int32) -> int32 func labs(n: int64) -> int64}

 func main() -> int32 { a: int32 = abs(-5) b: int64 = labs(-7) println(a) println(b) return 0}The boundary is the raw pointer layer only.
 A parameter or return type is a scalar, a *raw T, or a *void.
 A managed *T is rejected, since it is a fat value carrying a generation that C cannot read, so a buffer crosses as *raw T and an opaque pointer as *void.
 Once declared, a foreign function is called like any other function.
+A named struct also crosses by value under a narrower rule of its own, and so does a function type, as a callback; both are covered in foreign functions.

 A *raw T passes anywhere *void is expected; both are the same bare word.
 The reverse binding is rejected, since a *void that could become a typed *raw T would let a managed pointer launder through *void into a dereferenceable alias the generation check cannot see.
 A managed *T that round trips through *void back to a managed annotation comes back untracked, with no generation for the check to read, so everything through it afterward is the raw layer’s honor system.
 Keep managed pointers on the managed layer.